Published

 It wouldn’t be the first time that someone signed a business partner, customer, or supplier to come on board as an advisor or even an investor.

-Exploring the business partners you are close with is a great way to get an introduction to advisors in your industry.
 Even better, there’s no need to make things formal right away.
-Instead, you can start by asking a few questions, meeting once in a while to get some advice, before moving on to the next stage.
+Instead, you can start by asking a few questions and meeting once in a while to get some advice, before moving on to the next stage.

 This is an approach we value and exercise at MentorCruise religiously.
 Just yesterday, I signed up for another session with a marketer, right here on the platform.
 In the past, I’ve booked sessions to push through scalability issues and gain new ideas in marketing.
 Talk about scratching our itch!